NYSACOP GTSC Report July 2018

 “STOP-DWI NEW YORK Mobile App – Have A Plan”: The Governor’s Traffic Safety Committee and representatives from the New York STOP-DWI Foundation wish to remind all our partners of the release of its free “Have A Plan” mobile application.
 The app encourages people to have a plan to get home safely if they are impaired by alcohol or drugs.
 We encourage and look to our law enforcement agencies to promote and market this free program in your communities.
 To download the app simply visit www.stopdwi.org/mobileapp.

-includes a free, full-day pass to the museum and safety event, lunch, refreshments, access to exciting vendors and speakers, as well as a chance to win special prizes such as a one-night stay at the Hampton Inn Penn Yan or a BRC-2 Skills Practice Course from the Motorcycle Safety Foundation!
+includes a free, full-day pass to the museum and safety event, lunch, refreshments, access to exciting vendors and speakers, as well as a chance to win special prizes such as a one-night stay at the Hampton Inn Penn Yan or a BRC-2 Skills Advancement Course from the Motorcycle Safety Foundation!
 The Summit is scheduled for 10:00 a.m. – 4:00 p.m. and has a limited capacity.
-Registration is free and required to attend; the deadline to register is 9/1/18 at: http://form.jotform.com/Chuckul/ShareTheRoad.
+Registration is free and required, with a deadline to register by 9/1/2018.
+Secure your spot and register today at http://form.jotform.com/Chuckul/ShareTheRoad.

 “TRAFFIC ENFORCEMENT IS LAW ENFORCEMENT”